dogedogethedoge/class03/README.md

   computation

 We will look at these advanced mechanisms throughout the semester.
-Today's focus will be on the primary mechanisms listed above.
+Today's focus will be on the primary control flow mechanisms listed above.

 ### Sequencing